Beth526/scRNAseq_alt_transcripts/README.md

 Note: CellRanger v4 uses STAR to align the reads, for a read to be counted for a gene it must overlap an exon by 50% AND be consistant with an annotated transcript.
 CellRanger v5 has a new feature to count reads from introns and all reads from the correct strand across the length of the gene.
 CellRanger bam files also contain corrected UMI and barcodes.

-The functions are in the sc_altpolya.py file
+The functions are in the sc_altpolya.py file that can be used as a module

 ```{python}
 filtered_barcodes, top_genes = get_top_genes_and_barcodes_list(h5_file_name, n_genes=100)